consistence/consistence-doctrine/readme.md

 }
 ```

-Now everything is ready to be used, when you call `flush` only `female` will be saved:
+Now everything is ready to be used, when you call `flush`, only `female` will be saved:

 ```php
 <?php